beqaweb/product-by-categories/README.md

 Please use docker-compose to install/deploy the app.

-First of all, create a `app-data/products-by-categories` directory in your user home directory.
-Then add file named `env_file` in the that directory.

-Being in the project directory, you can use:
+First of all, create `app-data/products-by-categories` directory in your home directory.
+Then add file named `env_file` in the directory.
+Being in the project directory, you can use one-command solution:
 `mkdir -p ~/app-data/products-by-categories && cp .env.example ~/app-data/products-by-categories/`.
-(FYI, I'm not sure this command are available on Windows OS)
+(FYI, I'm not sure the commands will work on Windows OS)

 Then open terminal, cd to the project directory and fire the following commands one after another:
 1) `docker-compose up -d`